reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 Reason resembles a typed subset of modern JavaScript (the good parts).

-`Reason`'s syntax is easy to learn, and if you know modern `JavaScript` you can usually read and make sense of `Reason` code without actually learning `Reason`.
+Reason's syntax is easy to learn, and if you know modern JavaScript you can usually read and make sense of Reason code without actually learning Reason.
-The OCaml language that `Reason` uses provides many new concepts that deliver a much more expressive, yet often more constrained experience. `Reason` helps you learn those new concepts more quickly and reap the benefits of the `OCaml` compiler sooner.
+The OCaml language that Reason uses provides many new concepts that deliver a much more expressive, yet often more constrained experience.
+Reason helps you learn those new concepts more quickly and reap the benefits of the OCaml compiler sooner.

-The end result is that `Reason`:
+The end result is that Reason:

 - Allows writing code that a wide range of developers can **easily read**.
 - Can be **mastered quickly**.
 - Delivers the true **"if it compiles, it works"** experience pioneered by the `ML` language.
-- Compiles to **bare metal** native binaries, *or* to `JavaScript`.
+- Compiles to **bare metal** native binaries, *or* to JavaScript.

 ### Basic Language Primitives